Greater Poland: Medieval and early modern period

+From the late 13th century, the region experienced first German invasions and occupations.
+In the late 13th century, the northwestern part of Greater Poland was occupied by the Margraviate of Brandenburg.
+In 1331, during the Polish–Teutonic War of 1326–1332, the Teutonic Knights invaded central and eastern Greater Poland, however, the Poles defeated the invaders at Kalisz and an indecisive battle was fought at Konin.
+The Teutonic Knights soon retreated.
+King Casimir III the Great regained parts of northwestern Greater Poland, including Drezdenko in 1365 and Wałcz, Czaplinek and Człopa in 1368.
+Poland still attempted to recover the remainder of Brandenburg-annexed northwestern Greater Poland, which in 1373 became part of the Bohemian (Czech) Crown, ruled by the House of Luxembourg.
+In 1402, Poland and the Luxembourgs reached an agreement, according to which Poland was to buy and re-incorporate the aforementioned territory, but eventually the Luxembourgs sold it to the Teutonic Order.
+Allied Poles and Czech Hussites captured several towns of Teutonic-held northwestern Greater Poland, including Dobiegniew and Strzelce Krajeńskie, during the Polish–Teutonic War of 1431–1435.

 In the reunited kingdom, and later in the Polish–Lithuanian Commonwealth, the country came to be divided into administrative units called voivodeships.
 In the case of the Greater Poland region these were Poznań Voivodeship and Kalisz Voivodeship.
 The Commonwealth also had larger subdivisions known as prowincja, one of which was named Greater Poland.
 However, this prowincja covered a larger area than the Greater Poland region itself, also taking in Masovia and Royal Prussia.
 (This division of Crown Poland into two entities called Greater and Lesser Poland had its roots in the Statutes of Casimir the Great of 1346–1362, where the laws of "Greater Poland" – the northern part of the country – were codified in the Piotrków statute, with those of "Lesser Poland" in the separate Wiślica statute.)

+In 1655, Greater Poland was invaded by Sweden, and several battles were fought in the region, including at Ujście, Kłecko and Kcynia.

+In the 18th century kings Augustus II the Strong and Augustus III of Poland often resided in Wschowa, and sessions of the Senate of the Polish–Lithuanian Commonwealth were held there, thus the town being dubbed the "unofficial capital of Poland".
 In 1768 a new Gniezno Voivodeship was formed out of the northern part of Kalisz Voivodeship.
 However more far-reaching changes would come with the Partitions of Poland.
 In the first partition (1772), northern parts of Greater Poland along the Noteć (German Netze) were taken over by Prussia, becoming the Netze District.
 In the second partition (1793) the whole of Greater Poland was absorbed by Prussia, becoming part of the province of South Prussia.
 It remained so in spite of the first Greater Poland uprising (1794), part of the unsuccessful Kościuszko Uprising directed chiefly against Russia.